A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Archimedean models: coherent lower and upper previsions

 so, in particular,

-The discussion in \cref{sec:coherent:previsions}, and in particular in \cref{sec:a:warning}, will allow us to conclude that, on a more traditional view of probability in quantum mechanics, \(\lowprev[\ext(\assessment)]\group{\measurement{A}}\) and \(\uppprev[\ext(\assessment)]\group{\measurement{A}}\) \emph{can} be interpreted as tight lower and upper bounds on the expected values of the outcome of the measurement~\(\measurement{A}\), based on Your assessment \(\assessment\).
+The discussion in \cref{sec:coherent:previsions}, and in particular in \cref{sec:a:warning}, will allow us to conclude that, on a more traditional view of probability in quantum mechanics, \(\lowprev[\ext\group{\assessment} ]\group{\measurement{A}}\) and \(\uppprev[\ext\group{\assessment} ]\group{\measurement{A}}\) \emph{can} be interpreted as tight lower and upper bounds on the expected values of the outcome of the measurement~\(\measurement{A}\), based on Your assessment \(\assessment\).
 We now see in the expressions above that Your assessment that \(1\) is a likelier outcome than~\(-1\) for the measurement~\(\paulix\), allows You to tightly bound the expected value of its outcome to lie between~\(0\) and~\(1\).
-For the expected outcome of the measurement~\(\pauliy\), Your assessment \(\assessment\) leads to the \emph{vacuous} bounds \(-1\) and \(1\), so it's really totally non-informative about it.\footnote{This can be related to the \emph{incommensurability} --- non-commuting character --- of \(\paulix\) and \(\pauliy\).}
+For the expected outcome of the measurement~\(\pauliy\), Your assessment \(\assessment\) leads to the \emph{vacuous} bounds \(-1\) and \(1\), so it's really totally non-informative about it.

-By the way, the difference \(\uppprev[\ext(\assessment)]\group{\measurement{C}}-\lowprev[\ext(\assessment)]\group{\measurement{C}}\) is called the \emph{imprecision}, or \emph{bid-ask spread}, for~\(\measurement{C}=w\identity+x\paulix+y\pauliy+z\pauliz\), and it's given by \(\sqrt{x^2+y^2+z^2}+\sqrt{y^2+z^2}\).
+By the way, the difference \(\uppprev[\ext\group{\assessment} ]\group{\measurement{A}}-\lowprev[\ext\group{\assessment} ]\group{\measurement{A}}\) is called the \emph{imprecision}, or \emph{bid-ask spread}, for~\(\measurement{A}=w\identity+x\paulix+y\pauliy+z\pauliz\), and it's given by \(\sqrt{x^2+y^2+z^2}+\sqrt{y^2+z^2}\).

-Although typically somewhat more involved, essentially the same type of arguments can be used to find \(\ext(\assessment)\) and \(\lowprev[\ext(\assessment)]\) and \(\uppprev[\ext(\assessment)]\) for more involved assessments~\(\assessment\) and more general Hilbert spaces~\(\hilbertspace\), and they will typically involve solving some kind of semidefinite programming problem \cite[Sec.~4.6.2]{boyd:2004:convex:optimization}. \end{example}
+Although typically somewhat more involved, essentially the same type of arguments can be used to find \(\ext\group{\assessment} \) and \(\lowprev[\ext\group{\assessment} ]\) and \(\uppprev[\ext\group{\assessment} ]\) for more involved assessments~\(\assessment\) and more general Hilbert spaces~\(\hilbertspace\), and they will typically involve solving some kind of semidefinite programming problem \cite[Sec.~4.6.2]{boyd:2004:convex:optimization}. \end{example}